May 13, 2024

 What is market segmentation analysis?

 Running a market segmentation analysis helps marketers drive more value.
-Perhaps the most important benefit is that your business can focus its resources on the most promising segments of your market or get a better feel for who your audience actually is.
+Perhaps the most important benefit is that your business can focus its resources on the most promising segments of your market, or get a better feel for who your audience actually is.
 As a result, you see an increase in sales and customer satisfaction.
-Some specific market segmentation analysis benefits include:

 • Gaining a more unified view of your ideal customer